brennongs/vscode-debug/README.md

 # An Intro to VSCode Debugging

 Visual Studio has a long history of built-in debugging support, and that is no different with VSCode.
-The debugger shipped with VSCode supports Node.js debugging for server-side code, front end development, Electron desktop apps, and .
+The debugger shipped with VSCode supports Node.js debugging for server-side code, front end development, Electron desktop apps, and tons more.
 This walkthrough will show you the basics of the VSCode debugger.

 *For this walkthrough, I assume you already have a project that you want to try this on, so I haven't provided an example project.*